-How to Keep Your Mac Awake
+How to Keep Your Mac Awake and Stop It from Sleeping

 The easiest way to keep your Mac awake is Shake It On, a menu bar app that moves your mouse slightly to reset the idle timer.
 It runs in the background with smart conditions so it only activates when you need it.

-Why does your Mac go to sleep?
+Why does your Mac keep going to sleep?

 Why the built-in options fall short